Symposium Next level non-animal testing

 Managing Consultant at OpenAnalytics

-Senior Scientist Innovative Testing in Life Sciences & Chemistry at Utrecht University of Applied Sciences
+Senior Scientist Innovative Testing in Life Sciences & Chemistry at HU University of Applied Sciences Utrecht

 Head of Innovation NC3Rs

-CEO Vivaltes, Researcher Innovative Testing in Life Sciences & Chemistry at Utrecht University of Applied Sciences
+CEO Vivaltes, Researcher Innovative Testing in Life Sciences & Chemistry at HU University of Applied Sciences Utrecht

 Please register here.